Sefiraat/DankTech/README.md

 # DankTech

-DankTech is an attept to recreate the [Dank Storage](https://www.curseforge.com/minecraft/mc-mods/dank-storage) mod (and \dank\null\ etc.) from a plugin.
+DankTech is an attempt to recreate the [Dank Storage](https://www.curseforge.com/minecraft/mc-mods/dank-storage) mod (and \dank\null\ etc.) from a plugin.

 ## Features
 The plugin currently features: